AnsariZahoor/Best-Gadget-Finder-Project/README.md

 # Best Gadget Finder

-End-to-End Data Science group project conduct by Packt.
+End-to-End Data Science group project conduct by TeamEpic.

 ## Problem Statement:
 Best Gadget Finder, a new startup to help users compare products at a single platform.
 It requires to pull data from various e-commerce websites and then compare product names across e-commerce websites.
 And then having a UI to search gadgets and see a detailed comparative UI.